formal-land/coq-of-hs-experiment/README.md

 We disable the positivity checks `#[bypass_check(positivity)]` for the `Lam` constructor, because it takes a function with a parameter of type `t`.
 This is forbidden in Coq as it can lead to non-termination, but we still disable it here for convenience.
 We do not know if this is an issue in our case, as the programs that we consider are well-typed according to the type-checker of Haskell.

 We have not yet defined a semantics for these terms.
 It should be interesting to see how to reason about these potentially non-terminating terms.

+## 🎁 Contribute

+You can open a pull request or create an issue.
+The code is under AGPL license.

+## 🌍 Related

+This project is only an experiment.
+There are more complete projects:

+- [🐓 hs-to-coq](https://github.com/plclub/hs-to-coq) another project to translate Haskell code to Coq.
+This translation is more hight-level: for example it keeps the types.
+- [💧 Liquid Haskell](https://en.wikipedia.org/wiki/Liquid_Haskell) using [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to verify Haskell programs.